BIGJRA/BIGJRA.github.io/rejuv.md

 Normalized moves.

 Win to get the Rugged Badge, which lets us use Dive and go up to Level
-85. You’ll also get *TM80 Rock Slide.* Nice.
+85. You'll also get *TM80 Rock Slide.* Nice.

 # Chapter 14: Death of One, Birth of Another